 In 1991 Flexible Polyolefin (FPO) membranes were first introduced in Europe.
-United States manufacturers introduced and produced TPO membranes and helped gain a steady market share in the roofing industry because of its economical price.
-The average membrane consists of a 0.064 inches (1.6 mm [63 mils]) in thickness.
-The most common TPO thickness used in the U.S. is 45 mils. and many of the products labeled “45 mils.” actually have as little as 32 mils. of the polymer3 formulation.
-European manufacturers use fiberglass and polyester to reinforce the membrane, but a U.S. produced TPO reinforced membrane will expand and contract 5 to 7 times more.
-TPO cannot withstand the temperature swings that occur in much of North America.
+The average membrane consisted of a 0.064 inches (1.6 mm [63 mils]) in thickness.
+The United States quickly introduced the U.S.-produced TPO membranes and gained a steady market share in the roofing industry because of its economical price.
+The most common TPO thickness used in the U.S. is 45 mils. and many of the products labeled “45 mils” actually have as little as 32 mils of actual polymer3.
+European manufacturers also use a fiberglass and polyester to reinforce the membrane, but a U.S. produced TPO reinforced membranes will expand and contract 5 to 7 times more.
 TPO membranes also need the proper cleaning solvents that must be used in the installation process to achieve consistent seaming.
 The properties and chemical formulations that lead to the membrane’s deterioration and failures are due to the choosing of the membrane’s thickness, and the reinforcement used.
-Nevertheless, TPO manufacturers in the US are looking forward to creating an improved formulation that would have the advantages, of another single ply membrane, known as Polyvinyl chloride, or PVC, without risking its marketable price tag.
+TPO cannot withstand the temperature swings that occur in much of North America.
+Nevertheless, TPO manufacturers in the US are looking forward to creating an improved formulation that would have the advantages of PVC without risking its marketable price tag.

 PVC Origins and Performance History

 Polyvinyl chloride (PVC) has been in the U.S. roofing market since 1970 and continues to hold its reputation in relation to durability and quality performance.
 It has a flame retardant property with an exceptional chemical resistance and lower stress cracking issues.
-However, history reveals that PVC underwent the same downfalls that TPO did during its early stages in the U.S. roofing industry.
+However, history reveals that PVC underwent the same downfalls that TPO did during its early stages in the U.S. roofing market.
 This led to the questioning of U.S. manufacturer’s reliability in comparison to its European counterpart.